 Fingar is optimistic as he looks to the future of the program, and its continuing impact after the current class of students completes it in 2012.
 "The bigger vision of the AP Scholars Program is that the connections live on after the two years," he says, "and that they are fruitful because of the friendships and better understanding established during the discussions."

-Pacific Vision: The inaugural AP Scholars class -- Video
+Pacific Vision: The inaugural AP Scholars class

+The film Pacific Vision was released in 1998 to commemorate the AP Scholars Program's inaugural year.
 A clip from the film, featuring interviews with Casper and Oksenberg, is available here courtesy the Stanford University Archives.